 Covering 2,362 km², it’s no surprise that outdoor activities in the Lake District are rife.
 Adventure seekers will be in their element with a wide choice of things to do.
 While the lakes are perfect for water sports such as kayaking, wild swimming and paddle boarding, the craggy peaks lend themselves to rock climbing and ghyll scrambling.
 For anyone wanting something a little less adventurous but that will still get the heart pumping, there are endless tracks for cycling in the Lake District.

-AD – Why not book a Self Guided Cycle Tour for Two for just £49 and explore the rugged landscapes.
+AD – Why not book a Self Guided Cycle Tour for Two and explore the rugged landscapes.

 AD – You’ll also find Go Ape at Whinlatter and Grizedale forests where you and the kids can test your mettle on the treetop challenge or Segway.